 © All Rights Reserved nshockley

-With over 18 million people living in Nordrhein-Westfalen it is the most populous province of Germany.
+With over 18 million people living in Nordrhein-Westfalen it is the most populous federal state of Germany.
 This is the industrial heartland of Germany as it is home to one of the biggest industrial zones and metropolitan area: The Ruhrgebiet.
 The capital is Düsseldorf, but many other important cities can be found here.
 Once the Ruhrgebiet was a synonym for grey and dark, but in a lot of cases this is simply not true.
 Although this region still has its industries, there are a lot of enjoyable places to find.

 Nordrhein-Westfalen lies in the west of Germany, and has international borders with the Netherlands and Belgium.
 The Rhine river is the major waterway, that runs through this bundesland, on its way to the Netherlands and the port of Rotterdam.
 It is because of the Rhine, and the coal supplies in this region that this became the industrial heart of Germany.